vibssh/BeyondVideoApp/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments
-* Thank you to Joyce and Team at Beyound for giving this opportunity

 ## Built With Love and Coffee
 Date : 25.July.2018